cortex-lab/phy/docs/visualization.md

 Extra spikes beyond those of the selected clusters are shown in gray.
 These spikes come from clusters whose best channels include the first selected cluster's peak channel.

+#### Time range

+The time interval currenty displayed in the trace view is shown as a vertical yellow bar.
+You can change the current time range with `Alt+click` in the amplitude view: that will automatically change the time range in the trace view.

 #### Keyboard shortcuts

 ```text